Click on the session titles on the left to view the session titles and full descriptions.

 Faculty Panel: Consumer to Creator

-Faculty panel discussing how to instructors can using technology to engage students in productive learning.
+Using technology to engage students in productive learning

 Suzanne Young & Pepper Werner | COE 218